 Our students acquire the knowledge and skills necessary to be successful in fields where women are still underrepresented, and they gain the opportunity to explore options such as graduate school, medical school or employment in the industrial and non-profit sectors.

 Featured CoursesCHEM 111 Fundamentals of Chemistry IIntroduces some of the general principles of chemistry.
-Topics include stoichiometry and chemical reactions; the structure and properties of atoms and molecules; chemical bonding; thermochemistry; and acid base chemistry.
+Topics include stoichiometry and chemical reactions; the structure and properties of atoms, ions, and molecules; chemical bonding; thermochemistry; oxidation/reduction and acid/base chemistry.
+It includes an introduction to equilibrium and kinetics.
 This course emphasizes active student involvement; many concepts are introduced via direct experimentation.
-Computers are used extensively.
 There is an additional laboratory fee for this course.
 Formerly CHE 105 Fundamentals of Chemistry I.

-FLC Area IV CHEM 112 Fundamentals of Chemistry IIContinues the study of basic chemical principles, focusing on thermodynamics, kinetics, and chemical equilibrium.
+General Education: Knowledge and Inquiry CHEM 112 Fundamentals of Chemistry IIContinues the study of basic chemical principles, focusing on thermodynamics, kinetics, and chemical equilibrium.
+Transition metal complexes give an introduction to inorganic chemistry.
 There is an additional laboratory fee for this course.
 Formerly CHE 106 Fundamentals of Chemistry II.

-Prerequisites: CHEM 111 with a grade of "C" or higher
+Prerequisites: MATH 125 (may be taken concurrently), CHEM 111 with a grade of C or better, or permission of the program.

 General Education Knowledge and Inquiry CHEM 221 Organic Chemistry IProvides students with a basic knowledge of organic chemistry through an exploration of the properties and reactions of carbon compounds, including structure and bonding, polarization, isomerism, stereochemistry, equilibrium, reaction types, and synthesis.
 Will ordinarily be taken with the laboratory (CHEM 223).
 Formerly CHE 231 Organic Chemistry I.

-Prerequisites: CHEM 221 with a grade of "C" or higher CHEM 341 Physical ChemistryExamines the principles of chemical thermodynamics, kinetics, equilibrium, and atomic structure, with an emphasis on applications to biological systems.
-Introduces some of the theory behind spectroscopic techniques.
+Prerequisites: CHEM 221 with a grade of C or better, or permission of the program CHEM 341 Physical ChemistryExamines the principles of chemical thermodynamics, kinetics, equilibrium, and atomic structure, with an emphasis on applications to biological systems.
 Formerly CHE 377 Physical Chemistry I.

 - Chemical Engineer